 It is sad for me to write that there is a social stigma against male child care workers.
 There have been cases where parents have refused to give their child to a male child care worker.
 And it could be for several reasons.

 Either their sexual orientation will come in to question or some parents consider them to be a risk.

 But the industry is pushing for more male child care workers.
 You may be wondering if there is a social stigma against male child care workers, then why is there a push for men to consider a career in child care?

 Well, it is extremely important to break these social barriers.
 The child care industry takes safety very seriously.
-Where I am from in the UK, all child care worker need to hold a paediatric first aid qualification and need to be registered on to Ofsted's database for regular monitoring.
+Where I am from in the UK, all child care workers need to hold a pediatric first aid qualification and need to be registered on to Ofsted’s database for regular monitoring.

 And the thing is, not many people know about this.
 If these safety protocols are already in place, then these safety concerns should be put to bed.

-So going back to original question, why is there a push for more male child care workers in a industry that is predominantly female?
+So going back to the original question, why is there a push for more male child care workers in an industry that is predominantly female?

 The UK government believes that the disproportional gender imbalance in the child care industry is the cause of this.
 But the main challenge the industry is facing is the social stigmatism mentioned earlier in the post.

 It is quite natural for us to assume that a childcarer is mostly associated with women, due to their caring and maternal instincts.